 Lisa M. Shulman, MD

 As your brain continues to take hit after hit of this shock response, it remodels itself through a process called neuroplasticity.
-Your brain goes into a kind of temporary auto-pilot to handle this sudden need to rewire itself, letting our limbic system take over.
-This shift means, as we try and process what has happened, we’re mainly functioning on survival instincts, while our prefrontal cortex, which handles our self-control and decision-making processes, is temporarily out of action.
+Your brain goes into a temporary auto-pilot to handle this sudden need to rewire itself, letting our limbic system take over.
+This shift means as we try and process what has happened, we’re mainly functioning on survival instincts, while our prefrontal cortex, which handles our self-control and decision-making processes, is temporarily out of action.